hatimeria/HatimeriaExtJSBundle/Resources/doc/index.md

 ### Finished

-Well, this all to ExtJSBundle work.
+Well, this all to HatimeriaExtJSBundle work.
 Suggestions, bug reports and observations are wellcome.